 I don’t need to remind anyone just how much of a winter this winter has been.
 But it’s worth remembering that buttoning up our homes in defense means the air inside them is getting pretty stale if not polluted at this point.
 Yes, we could open the windows to help our families breathe easier.
 But here’s a solution that doesn’t involve frostbite…

 It starts, strangely enough, in outer space.
-During the Skylab 3 mission in the 1970s, NASA scientists realized the high-tech materials they’d used to build humanity’s first off-world outpost were slowly filling the space station with toxic fumes.
-Some 300 different volatile organic compounds (VOCs), much like those that often fill our own habitats, were building up in Skylab’s air.
+During the Skylab 3 mission in the 1970s, NASA scientists realized the high-tech materials they’d used to build humanity’s first off-world outpost were slowly filling the space station with harmful fumes.
+Some 300 different volatile organic compounds (VOCs), were building up in Skylab’s air.

 On the moon base that was then under consideration, that would be a deal-breaker.
 After all, it’s one thing to breathe bad air for a few weeks in orbit but quite another to live with it for months or years as the long-term resident of another world upon which opening up the window to let in some fresh air is not an option.

 Faced with this conundrum, NASA wondered if plants might be the answer to bad moon base air because on Earth, they essentially act as planetary air purifiers.
 So scientists built a test chamber, filled it with houseplants, flooded it with pollution, and waited.
-In short order, they had their answer: the plants had indeed filtered the air clean.
+In short order, they had their answer: the plants had demonstrated air purifying potential.

 And that’s not all.
 It turns out that potted plants also produce water vapor that helps humidify indoor air.
 And studies have shown that the air in rooms with houseplants typically has between 50 percent to 60 percent fewer mold spores and bacteria, thanks to compounds plants emit as a defense mechanism called phytochemicals.